damianoneill/healthbot/docs/kafka.md

     partition 0, leader 1001, replicas: 1001, isrs: 1001
 ```

-Kafka itself uses [Zookeeper](https://zookeeper.apache.org/) to maintain cluster details.
-Apache Zookeeper is a distributed, open-source configuration, synchronization service along with naming registry for distributed applications like Kakfa.
+Kafka itself uses [Apache Zookeeper](https://zookeeper.apache.org/) to maintain cluster details.
+Zookeeper is a distributed, open-source configuration, synchronization service along with naming registry for distributed applications like Kakfa.
 We can use [zk-shell](https://github.com/rgs1/zk_shell) a shell for Zookeeper to query the Kafka broker configuration.

 ```sh
 $ docker run --rm -it wbowling/zk-shell  172.26.138.101:2181